2026 Policy Updates

 Summary: Entitles property owners to file claim against municipalities for monetary compensation if owners experienced a decline in property value or incurred expenses that they attribute to 1) lack of enforcement around homelessness, or 2) adoption of “sanctuary polities” or noncompliance with immigration verification policies.

-Status: Passed favorably out of House Public Safety Committee; Moves on to House Rules Committee
+Status: House Public Safety Committee Reported Favorably; Currently in House Rules Committee

 • Position: Oppose